 “Fully vaccinated” means you’re getting the most protection you can from your vaccine.

 You’re considered fully vaccinated two weeks after you get your second dose of a two-dose vaccine, like the Pfizer, Moderna, and Novavax vaccines.

 Your immune system needs those 2 weeks to learn how to fight the virus that causes COVID-19.
 The CDC recommends getting an mRNA vaccine (Pfizer-BioNTech or Moderna) over the Johnson & Johnson vaccine.
 But it’s best to get whatever is available near you and follow booster shot guidelines accordingly.

 When Should You Get a COVID-19 Booster Shot?

-The CDC recommends COVID-19 booster shots for everyone aged 12 and above.
+The CDC recommends COVID-19 booster shots for everyone as young as 6 months.
 The guidelines on which booster to get and eligibility may vary depending on which COVID-19 vaccine you received.

 Current CDC guidelines for booster shots:

 Pfizer-BioNTech.
 Everyone 12 years and older can get the Pfizer booster shot 2 months after their initial series of vaccines.